 Blood tests are taken by our Phlebotomist, by appointment only on Tuesday and Thursday mornings.
 Please telephone the surgery for an appointment.
 Please allow 1 week for routine blood test results to be available.
 We do not routinely contact patients to inform them of their test results, therefore, you must telephone the surgery to obtain your results.

 The Practice Nurse holds a clinic for cervical smears at the main surgery in Tarporley.

 Please click here for further details of cervical screening from West Cheshire CCG.

 Clinics are on Monday afternoons and Thursday mornings with the Practice Nurse.

 Childhood immunisations are given by our Practice Nurse.
-The Health Visitor is available to provide information, advice and support and answer any queries around immunisations for the under 5 year olds.
+Your Health Visitor can provide you with information, advice and support and answer any queries around immunisations for the under 5 year olds.
 Vaccinations protect you and your family from serious diseases.
 If you are offered a vaccination, please accept it – for you or your child.
 Childhood immunisation clinics are held on the first and third Tuesday every month.